Laragear/SubscriptionsDemo/README.md

 return 'Your subscriptions is now billed the 5th of each month.';
 ```

-The method returns a `CarbonInterval` instance.
+This method returns a `CarbonInterval` instance.
 You can use that, for example, to calculate how much to charge up-front or at the next billing date, based on the costs of the subscription.

 In the following example, the user will be charged up-front for the extended date, before persisting the cycle change.